ikechidiogo19/Grocery_inventory_analysis/README.md

 ## 📌 Findings

-- low price tier sold the most while Premium price tier sold the least
-- Katz was the supplier that provided the best selling product
-- Zoozzy, Twinte, Skyvu, Tekfly  are responsible for low turnover products
+- Multiple high-demand products such as Sushi Rice, Arabica Coffee, and Egg (Goose) are below their reorder levels, indicating an urgent need for restocking to avoid lost sales.
+- Products like Whole Wheat Flour, Swiss Cheese, and Orange have low inventory turnover rates, suggesting either overstocking or low demand.
+These products are tying up warehouse space and capital.
+- Items such as Grapes, Anchovies, and Cauliflower have not been reordered in a long time, possibly pointing to lapses in restocking or declining demand.
+-  Bread Flour, Pomegranate, and Cauliflower are among the best-selling products.
+Notably, Arabica Coffee stands out both in sales volume and revenue generation.
+-  There is a strong correlation between pricing tier and sales volume—low-priced products significantly outperform premium-tier items in volume sold, showing price sensitivity among customers.
-- Fruits & Vegetables  category has the most expired products
+-  The Fruits & Vegetables category has the highest number of expired products (332 items).
+-  Arabica Coffee is the top revenue-generating product.
-- Arabica coffee brings in the most revenue   while Fruits & Vegetables category brings in the most revenue
+-  The Fruits & Vegetables category generates the highest revenue overall.
+-  Suppliers such as Zoozzy, Twinte, Skyvu, and Tekfly are associated with low turnover items and may require performance evaluation.
 ---

 ## 🧾 Recommedation
-- Restock Critical Items Immediately to avoid stockouts, especially fast-selling products like Arabica Coffee.
-- Focus on Low-Price Tier Strategy since they perform best in sales volume.
-- Review and Adjust Reorder Quantities for slow-moving or expired items to prevent overstocking and waste.
-- Improve Expiration Management and prioritizing the sales of near-expiry products, especially in the Fruits & Vegetables category.
+- Reduce order quantities or consider discontinuing low-turnover products to free up resources.
+- Set up automated triggers to reorder products once they approach the reorder level to avoid stockouts of high-demand products.
+- Consider promotions or discounts for premium-tier products that are underperforming to increase demand.
+- Re-evaluate supplier contracts and performance metrics for those consistently linked with underperforming or expiring stock.

 ---